stagedml/pylightnix/docs/Reference.md

 def realize(closure: Closure, force_rebuild: List[DRef] = []) -> RRef
 ```

-`realize` builds a realization of a derivation by executing
+Builds a realization of a derivation by executing a
 [Realizer](#pylightnix.types.Realizer) that is a user-defined Python code for
 producing build artifacts.

-During this process, Realizer may access:
-- The configuration of derivation being built and configurations of all it's
-  dependencies.
-- The realizations of all it's dependencies (and thus, their build
-  artifacts).

 Return value of realization is a [reference to new
 realization](#pylightnix.types.RRef) which could be